Little Magnetic Book: Vanishing magnetic fields in dimension two

 \chapter{Vanishing magnetic fields in dimension two}

 \begin{flushright}

 \end{flushright}

 This chapter presents the main elements of the proof of Theorem \ref{main-result-vanishing}.
 We provide a flexible and \enquote{elementary} proof which can be adapted to other situations, especially less regular situations as in Chapter \ref{chapter-edge}.
 A more conceptual proof, using a WKB method, is possible by using the material introduced in Chapter \ref{chapter-BOM}, Section \ref{BOM-mag}.
-Nevertheless, the approach chosen for this chapter has the interest to reduce explicitly the spectral analysis to an electric Laplacian in the electric Born-Oppenheimer form.
-In particular, we do not need the notions of coherent states and of microlocalization in full generality.
+Nevertheless, the approach chosen for this chapter has the interest to reduce explicitly the spectral analysis to an electric Laplacian in the Born-Oppenheimer form.
+In particular, we do not need the notions of coherent states or of microlocalization.